 Skyler Milne is a determined young footballer who is trying to make his mark in professional soccer.
 The path to the MLS can be extremely cruel but Skyler has the mental and physical prowess to succeed.
 His priorities are straight and he wants to win.
 When asked about his goals, Skyler responded as only a true competitor can, “I want to win the league, plain and simple.”

 About the Midwest Pro Soccer Combine

-The second annual Midwest Pro Soccer Combine will take place on Monday, December 18th & Tuesday, December 19th in Michigan.
+The second annual Midwest Pro Soccer Combine will take place on Monday, December 18th & Tuesday, December 19th at the Legacy Center Sports Complex in Brighton, Michigan.
 The combine will accept the top professional prospects to play for two days in front of professional coaches, scouts and intermediaries from North America and abroad.
-Click here to apply to the 2017 combine.